![]() |

 Informal French Expression

 Usage notes: The French idiom ne pas attacher son chien avec des saucisses brings to mind some cartoon dog trotting down the road, triumphantly dragging a long string of sausages behind him.
-You can image how a leash made of sausages would be no match for a hungry dog, so this colorful expression understates a person’s attachment to his or her money:
+You can image how a leash made of sausages would be no match for a hungry dog, so this colorful expression understates a person’s attachment to their money:

 S/he doesn’t tie the dog up with an easily broken (or eaten) leash …